 STUDY DESIGN This is a phase 4 prospective cohort study.
 PRIMARY OBJECTIVE Our primary objective is to assess the feasibility of pharmacist dispensing of Mifeprex® by measuring pharmacist satisfaction and the proportion of pharmacists who refuse to dispense the medication to patients.
 SECONDARY OBJECTIVES Secondary objectives include assessing patient satisfaction with the pharmacy-dispensing model; describing clinical outcomes, including effectiveness and adverse events, with pharmacist-dispensed Mifeprex®; and comparing pharmacist knowledge about medication abortion before and after the intervention.
-NUMBER OF SUBJECTS 250 patients and 50 pharmacists SUBJECT SELECTION CRITERIA Inclusion Criteria:All pharmacists providing services at one of the study pharmacies during the study; andEnglish- or Spanish-speaking women age 15 or older seeking medication abortion through 70 days' gestation and eligible for Mifeprex® at a study clinical site.
-Participants must be willing and able to participate in the study, including being willing to go to the study pharmacy to obtain mifepristone.Exclusion Criteria: We will exclude women who are not pregnant or not seeking medication abortion, under the age of 15, or who have contraindications for medication abortion.
-TEST PRODUCT, DOSE, AND ROUTE OF ADMINISTRATION Oral Mifeprex® 200 mg followed by misoprostol 800 mcg administered buccally (at 24-48 hours following mifepristone) or vaginally (as soon as immediately after Mifeprex®) DURATION OF SUBJECT PARTICIPATION AND DURATION OF STUDYThe duration of the study will be 24 months.
-Most patient subjects' participation will end after completing the Day 14 Survey approxima weeks after taking Mifeprex®.
-Adverse events (AEs) will be capture 6 weeks after Mifeprex®, and any ongoing will be followed until res Pharmacists' participation in the study will continue throughout the s although data will be collected from them only at specific time point launching the study and at the end of the study.
+NUMBER OF SUBJECTS 300 patients and 50 pharmacists SUBJECT Inclusion Criteria: SELECTION CRITERIA All pharmacists providing services at one of the study pharmacies during the study; and English- or Spanish-speaking women age 15 or older (18 or older at Kaiser Permanente) seeking medication abortion through 70 days' gestation and eligible for Mifeprex® at a study clinical site.
+Participants must be willing and able to participate in the study, including being willing to go to the study pharmacy to obtain mifepristone and willing to take misoprostol dosage via the buccal route of administration.
+Exclusion Criteria: We will exclude women who are not pregnant or not seeking medication abortion, under the age of 15, (or under the age of 18 at Kaiser Permanente) who have contraindications for medication abortion, or who choose to administer misoprostol vaginally instead of buccally.
+TEST PRODUCT, DOSE, AND ROUTE OF Oral Mifeprex® 200 mg followed by misoprostol 800 mcg administered buccally (at 24-48 hours following mifepristone).
+ADMINISTRATION DURATION OF SUBJECT PARTICIPATION AND DURATION OF STUDY The duration of the study will be 24 months.
+Most patient subjects' participation will end after completing the Day 14 Survey approximately 2 weeks after taking Mifeprex®.
+Adverse events (AEs) will be captured up to 6 weeks after Mifeprex®, and any ongoing will be followed until resolution.
+Pharmacists' participation in the study will continue throughout the study, although data will be collected from them only at specific time points before launching the study and at the end of the study.
 CONCOMMITANT MEDICATIONS Allowed: Any Prohibited: None EFFICACY EVALUATIONS The UCSF study team will train sites on standardized recruitment and consent procedures and have regular communication with study clinics and